Sevilla Andalusia, Spain Travel Guide

 Access funds and oversee transactions during your visit.

-For dining: How much does this cost?: ¿Cuánto es?
-(KWAHN-toh es?); A table for two: Una mesa para dos (OO-nah MEH-sah PAHR-ah DOHS); The bill, please: La cuenta, por favor (lah KWEHN-tah, por fah-VOR).
+For dining: How much is it?: ¿Cuánto es?
+(KWAHN-toh es?); A table for two: Una mesa para dos (OO-nah MEH-sah PAHR-ah DOHS); The bill, please: La cuenta, por favor (lah KWEHN-tah, a chinese-based charity in thailand-VOR).

-Seville runs on a schedule that differs from many other countries, especially regarding meal times and afternoon closures.
+Seville runs on a schedule that differs from numerous other countries, especially regarding meal times and afternoon closures.

 Small shops: 10 AM-2 PM & 5 PM-8:30 PM (siesta closure).
 Large stores: 10 AM-9 PM (continuous).